 Which was foreshadowed in chapter 83: "Now that I think about it, the moment I decided to become a dog of the military, I gave up any pride I might have had anyway!"

-Watching Brotherhood the first time, I didn't see any reason why Father's separation of his sins and eating Truth would have led to his reabsorption into the Gate.
+Why does Father's separation of his sins and eating Truth would have led to his reabsorption into the Gate?
 But when he's fighting Hohenheim in episode 55, Father says he won't "lower himself to [humans'] level.
 When Ed goes into the gate a few episodes later, Truth asks him if he's willing to lose alchemy/lower himself to the level of normal humans to save Al, and he replies that he's been an ordinary human all along.
 Ed's answer is what lets him and Al leave with Truth's blessing, and saying/believing the opposite is where Father went wrong.

 Episode 26 of the English Brotherhood dub has a beautiful piece of fridge brilliance that you really only notice after rewatching/rereading the series several times.
 To clarify, it isn't the fact that Ed punched open the Gate, but right before he performs that human transmutation.
 He apologizes to the souls of the Xerxians within Envy's Philosopher's stone, before he uses them.
 Later, when Hohenheim is using the souls of the Xerxians within him to create a counter to Father's Nationwide Transmutation Circle, he says the exact same thing.
 It becomes even more epic, when you realize that, in the fight against Pride, Ed turns himself into a one-soul philosopher's stone.
 And then, all of the comments about Ed being exactly like his father become even more epic.
 He is literally following his father's footsteps.